edgedb/edgedb-java/docs/datamodeling.rst

 Data modeling
 =============

-The Java driver allows you to structure your query results as classes
+The Java driver allows you to structure your query results as classes.

 Basic representation
 --------------------